Winner of the 2017 Lucie Award, Book Publisher of the Year for a Limited Edition.

 listens to a sermon in Selma’s Brown Chapel AME Church before the historic voting rights march from Selma to Montgomery on March 21, 1965.
 Dr. Martin Luther King Jr., a gifted orator and strategist, was hounded by the FBI and terrorized by segregationists.
 “In many of my photographs,” Schapiro says, “Dr. King seems to be looking into the crowd with concern, as if the many death threats he received daily might have credence at any moment

 .”
-Just three years later, terror prevailed when a bullet took his life in Memphis, Tennessee.Marking the year of original publication, The Fire Next Time is limited to 1,963 copies in total.
-Copies No. 1–50 come with the signed gelatin silver print Dr. Martin Luther King Jr., Selma, Alabama (1965) by Steve Schapiro.Also available as:
+Just three years later, terror prevailed when a bullet took his life in Memphis, Tennessee.Marking the year of original publication, The Fire Next Time is limited to 1,963 copies in total, each signed by Steve Schapiro.
+Copies No. 1–50 come with the print Dr. Martin Luther King Jr., Selma, Alabama (1965), also signed by Schapiro.Also available as:

 Art Edition (No. 51–100) with an alternative print, God Is Love, James Baldwin (1963).